Post Summary: Epic Hikes In Sedona and Exactly Where To Find Them

 We all know the feeling of getting sunburnt on day 2 of your vacation – the rest of the time, your skin is miserable and feels painful!

 Avoid that feeling altogether and make sure to pack plenty of sunscreen.
-We don’t like dealing with messy lotions, so our go-to way of slathering up is an easy application spray can of sunscreen like this oil-free one from Neutrogena .
+We don’t like dealing with messy lotions, so our go-to way of slathering up is an easy application spray can of sunscreen like this mineral one from Sun Bum .

 3. Consider Hiking During Sunrise or Sunset